genesistoxical/drop-icons/README.md

 - **Change theme:** Click on `Change Theme` to open the color picker and choose a custom one, then click Apply.
 To return to default values, repeat the previous steps and press the purple button below the tone selector.
 Finally click Apply.

-- **Change language:** In the **Language** section below, click on the little arrows icon to change between English or Español, finally click on the return button to apply and see changes.
+- **Change language:** In the **Language** section below, click on the little arrows icon to change between English, Español or Deutsch.
+Finally click on the return button to apply and see changes.

 - **Format:** Clicking on `Format` will display a menu with two options to choose the sizes that will be included within the icon: **Multiple** generates a high quality icon that include all necessary sizes such as 16, 32, 48, 64, 128 and 256 pixels, although the output dimensions will be 16px.
 The last option is **256 px** which generates an icon with a single size but look pixelated in the details view.
      >Note: If the **Generate tiny icon** switch is on, a small icon will be created regardless of its format.